Vadim Shilov: Career

 2022/23 Youth Football League-3.
 Following the 2024 Youth Football League-2 season, he was named the league’s best player and top scorer, recording 42 goals and 27 assists in 33 matches.
 In the 2025 Youth Football League season, Shilov made 14 appearances for Zenit, scoring 15 goals.

 Shilov made his debut for the main squad of Zenit St. Petersburg on 12 August 2025 in a Russian Cup game against Rubin Kazan.
 He came on as a substitute in the 66th minute, 9 minutes later Zenit was awarded a penalty kick for a foul against Shilov, and in the 83rd minute Shilov scored his first goal for Zenit.

 Shilov made his Russian Premier League debut for Zenit on 23 August 2025 in a game against Dynamo Makhachkala.
+In November 2025, he suffered an ACL injury and was not able to play for the rest of the 2025–26 season.